minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

 .. mc-cmd:: set
    :fullpath:

    Sets a :ref:`configuration key <minio-server-configuration-settings>` on the MinIO deployment.
+   Configurations defined by environment variables override configurations defined by this command.

+   For distributed deployments, use to modify existing endpoints.

+   Endpoints using the http protocol can be either the hostname or IP address, and they may use either ``http`` or ``https``.

 .. mc-cmd:: get
    :fullpath:

-   Gets a :ref:`configuration key <minio-server-configuration-settings>` on the MinIO deployment.
+   Gets a :ref:`configuration key <minio-server-configuration-settings>` on the MinIO deployment created using `mc admin config set`.

 .. mc-cmd:: export
    :fullpath:

    Exports any configuration settings created using `mc admin config set`.

+.. mc-cmd:: history
+   :fullpath:

+   Lists the history of changes made to configuration keys by `mc admin config`.

+   Configurations defined by environment variables do not show.

 .. mc-cmd:: import
    :fullpath:

    Imports configuration settings exported using `mc admin config export`.

+.. mc-cmd:: reset
+   :fullpath:

+   Resets config to defaults.
+   Configurations defined in environment variables are not affected.

+.. mc-cmd:: restore
+   :fullpath:

+   Roll back changes to configuration keys to a previous point in history.

+   Does not affect configurations defined by environment variables.

 .. _minio-server-configuration-settings: